slushman/slushman-posts-widgets/readme.txt

 = How do I find the post IDs? =

-I recommend installing a plugin called "Simply Show IDs".
-It creates a custom column on the Posts admin table with the post ID in it.
-It also adds that column on Pages, Categories, Tags, and Users.
+This plugins adds a custom column to the Posts and Pages listings that displays the ID.